Catwoman: Hunted

 Catwoman: Hunted is a 2022 American animated superhero film based on the DC Comics character Catwoman by Bill Finger and Bob Kane, and produced by Warner Bros.
 Animation for DC Entertainment.
 It was released on February 8, 2022, by Warner Bros.
 Home Entertainment.
-It is the 44th installment in the DC Universe Animated Original Movies (DCUAOM) line.
+It is the 48th installment in the DC Universe Animated Original Movies line.
 The film is directed by Shinsuke Terasawa from a script by Greg Weisman.
-It stars the voices of Elizabeth Gillies, Stephanie Beatriz, Jonathan Banks, Steve Blum, Lauren Cohan, Zehra Fazal, Jonathan Frakes, Kirby Howell-Baptiste, Kelly Hu, Andrew Kishino, Eric Lopez, Jacqueline Obradors, and Ron Yuan.
+It stars the voices of Elizabeth Gillies and Stephanie Beatriz.
 OLM, a Japanese studio behind the Pokémon anime series, provided their animation services for the film with their Team Inoue.
-The film follows Catwoman as she attempts to steal a priceless jewel.
-The heist puts her squarely in the crosshairs of both a powerful consortium of criminals and villains and the ever-resourceful Interpol as well as Batwoman.
+The film follows Catwoman as she attempts to steal a priceless jewel, only to get caught in the crosshairs of a powerful consortium of criminals and villains, the Interpol, and Batwoman.